 Notice the camera view above is from an angle, do you know why?
 Because if you point a camera directly at a window there will be too much backlight as shown below.
 You won’t be able to identify a burglar’s face.

-Besides first floor windows, consider monitoring any pathways to the bedrooms of the house as that’s where the most valuable items are kept.
-Better to catch an intruder before they get the bedroom!
+Besides first floor windows, consider monitoring any pathways to the bedrooms of the house because that’s where the most valuable items are kept.
+Better to catch an intruder before they get to the bedroom!